TecOrb-Developers/SwiftUI_RegistrationUI/README.md

 # CountryPicker for SwiftUI
 #This contain two files one is Uikit files and Other
 is SwiftUi Files

 # How To Use
-Firstly Add CountryPicker Package in Project and Add both files in you project Simply
+Firstly Add CountryPicker Package in Project and Add both files in you project Simply or Simply copy ,paste for files

 # 1st files UiKit